 - 6 Control for

 - windshield washer system

-- headlamp cleaning system (will work only with exterior lamp switch in position 1 or 2)
+- headlamp cleaning system (will work only with exterior lamp switch in position 1 or 2).

-When the washer system is activated, the wipers also operate for a limited time.
+When the washer system is activated, the wiper also operates for a limited time.

-The reservoir, hoses, and nozzles of the windshield washer and headlamp cleaning system are automatically heated.
+The windshield washer nozzles are automatically heated.

 - 7 Windshield wiper control

 - 0 Wiper off

-- I Intermittent wiping
+- Intermittent wiping

 - II Normal wiper speed

 - III Fast wiper speed

 If one of the turn signals fails, the turn signal indicator system flashes and sounds at a faster rate than normal.
-In addition, the light failure indicator will come on.

-If the windshield wipers smear the windshield, even during rain, activate the washer system as often as necessary.
+If the windshield wiper smears the windshield, even during rain, activate the washer system as often as necessary.
 The fluid in the washer reservoir should be mixed in the correct ratio.